Free Trial

 What is JPMorgan Short Duration Core Plus ETF's current short interest?

 Short interest is the volume of JPMorgan Short Duration Core Plus ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 32,700 shares of JSCP short.
+As of June 30th, investors have sold 6,300 shares of JSCP short.
+0.05% of JPMorgan Short Duration Core Plus ETF's shares are currently sold short.
 Learn More on JPMorgan Short Duration Core Plus ETF's current short interest.

 Is JPMorgan Short Duration Core Plus ETF's short interest increasing or decreasing?